Trump commutes sentence of Alice Marie Johnson

 Johnson's commutation is the sixth act of clemency Trump has issued since taking office, and the second granted by Trump after a celebrity appealed to him.
 Last month, Trump posthumously pardoned the boxer Jack Johnson after the actor Sylvester Stallone raised his case with the President.

-Trump has pardoned Arizona sheriff Joe Arpaio, former Vice President Dick Cheney's chief of staff I. Lewis "Scooter" Libby, the conservative author and filmmaker Dinesh D'Souza, and Kristian Saucier, a Navy sailor who pleaded guilty to an unauthorized possession of classified information who argued he was held to a different standard than Hillary Clinton.
+Trump has pardoned Arizona sheriff Joe Arpaio, former Vice President Dick Cheney's chief of staff I. Lewis "Scooter" Libby, the conservative author and filmmaker Dinesh D'Souza, and Kristian Saucier, a Navy sailor who pleaded guilty to an unauthorized possession of classified information and who argued he was held to a different standard than Hillary Clinton.

-Trump and Kardashian West met with Trump in the Oval Office last Wednesday after she first reached out to Trump's daughter Ivanka Trump to help set up the meeting.
+Kardashian West met with Trump in the Oval Office last Wednesday after she first reached out to Trump's daughter Ivanka Trump to help set up the meeting.
 Kushner has been leading a push on prison reform as part of his portfolio as a senior adviser to the President.

 "I would like to thank President Trump for his time this afternoon.
 It is our hope that the President will grant clemency to Ms. Alice Marie Johnson who is serving a life sentence for a first-time, non-violent drug offense," Kardashian West said in a statement after meeting with Trump.
 "We are optimistic about Ms. Johnson's future and hopeful that she -- and so many like her -- will get a second chance at life."